Jeffrey-S-Smith/reading-notes-301/class-13.md

 ## Speed Coding: Building a CRUD API (Watch a Twitch streamer code an Express API in 20 minutes!)

-## Things I want to know more about

 1. What’s the relationship between REST and CRUD?
 REST is an architectural system centered around resources and Hypermedia using HTTP commands.
 CRUD is a cycle meant to maintain records in a database setting.
 In its base form, CRUD is a way of manipulating information, describing the function of an application.
 REST is controlling data through HTTP commands.